- School of Graduate and Professional Studies Home

 - Complete application for admissions.

-- Submission of GRE scores: minimum 940 or the following corresponding scores on the corresponding sections (GRE waived, if student has a 3.25 GPA or higher) :
+- Submission of GRE scores: minimum 940 or the following corresponding scores on the corresponding sections (GRE waived, if student has a 3.25 GPA or higher in the last 60 hours of undergraduate work) :

 - Verbal Reasoning taken prior to 8/1/2011 - 450; or